-The most successful team to hail from the island is Sociedad Deportiva Ibiza, who were formed in 1957 and reached the Tercera in 1961.
+Until recently. the most successful team to hail from the island is Sociedad Deportiva Ibiza, who were formed in 1957 and reached the Tercera in 1961.
 Here they remained for the next 17 seasons, finishing runners-up in their debut season and again in 1966-67.
 That second runners-up position earned a place in the promotion play-offs, where SD Ibiza beat Madrid based Colonia Moscardó 4-3 on aggregate.
 However the Galicians CD Lugo had their number in the next round winning 4-1 over two legs.
 The club’s first Tercera title was secured in 1977-78 and with it came automatic promotion to Segunda B. Here they remained for the next six seasons, never finishing higher than 13th, before finally succumbing to the drop in 1983-84, thanks to a measly total of five wins and 22 points.

 Over the next decade, the club resided in the Tercera except for two season long returns to Segunda B. The first in 1989-90 ended in relegation, whilst a second Tercera title earned another visit in 1992-93.
-This time SD Ibiza achieved their highest ever finish of 11th, but true to the 1990’s tradition, they started to “Large-it in Ibiza” and ran up substantial debts.
+This time SD Ibiza achieved their highest ever finish of 11th, but true to the 1990s tradition, they started to “Large-it in Ibiza” and ran up substantial debts.
 With the wages unpaid at the season’s end, the club was relegated to the Tercera.
 It was a sign of things to come as the following season saw the club struggle on & off the pitch and drop to the regional leagues.
 In 1997 SD Ibiza merged with UD Ibiza to form Club Esportiu Eivissa, taking its name from the Catalan for Ibiza.
 What followed was a microcosm of the former SD Ibiza; Reasonable results to start with in the Tercera and then a title and promotion to Segunda B in 2007.
 The club was now known as Societat Esportiva Eivissa-Ibiza, and that first season in the third tier saw the club record a very respectable 7th place finish.
 However, with mounting debts and a drastically cut budget, Eivissa was relegated to the Regional Preferente in May 2009 after failing to pay the players wages.
 The club struggled on for another season, under the name of UD Ibiza Eivissa, before eventually folding with debts of €1m.

 The first stadium that SD Ibiza used was the Campo de Municipal Deportes, which stood between the Carrer Balears & Carrer Canarias in the district of Sa Bodega.
 It consisted of two open terraces on the east and west sides, and narrower terraces at the northern and southern ends.
 Changing facilities were housed at the southern end, next to tennis courts, which still stand next to the Parc de la Pau, which now covers the site of the former football ground.

-Since the demise of SD Eivissa, Can Misses went a couple of seasons without has staging senior football.
-In 2011 UD Atlético Isleño moved in to Can Misses, but debts quickly accumulated and they ceased to be in 2013.
+Following the demise of SD Eivissa, Can Misses went a couple of seasons without staging senior football.
+In 2011 UD Atlético Isleño moved into Can Misses, but debts quickly accumulated and they ceased to be in 2013.
 In July 2015, former Valencia President Amadeo Salvo registered Unión Deportiva Ibiza-Eivissa with the local federation.
 Salvo had to pay €60,000 to the local federation to satisfy the debt accumulated by the club of the same name that was liquidated in 2010.
 UD Ibiza-Eivissa reached the Tercera in 2017-18, and finished third in their debut season.
 Their chance for promotion seemed to have passed after they lost to Atlético Levante in the play-off final.
 However, the demise of Lorca FC, left a vacancy in Group IV of Segunda B for the 2018-19 season.
 The Spanish Federation put the place out to tender, and decided on 8 August 2018 that UD Ibiza-Eivissa had the best prospectus of the clubs that were prepared to meet the registration fee of €480,000.